 Although the woman said she felt “annoyed, uncomfortable, and disgusted,” she tried to politely offer the man a piece of cake and said, “Have a good night.
 Here’s some cake for home.
 Bye!”
 One would think the man would have definitely gotten that huge hint, but instead, he grabbed the cake, sat down in their booth, and said, “The night’s not over yet!”
 And that was when the women snapped — rightfully so — and said all of the things the man said they did.
 They had had enough of being polite to men like him who are creepy and disrespectful.

-Is It a Problem with Age or with Behavior?
+Is Flirting from an Older Man a Problem with Age or with Behavior?

 The honest truth is that it depends on the individual and where they are in life.
 In general, though, college freshmen women are not interested in grown men with established careers.
 They’re primarily interested in college guys much closer to their own age with similar lifestyles and interests.
 People grow so much in college — both intellectually and emotionally — that dating someone who has already gone through college can seem like a huge gap.
 In general, a 19-year-old’s experience, expectations, and maturity are going to be radically different than a 29-year-old’s.